rtous/edcav/mongodb_hands_on/README.md

 	docker run -it --name=mongo -p 27017:27017 -d mongo

-*If you previously launched the container you can stop and remove it this way:

-	docker stop mongo
-	docker rm mongo*
+*NOTE: If you have problems because you already created the container see [this guide](../docker_userguide.md) to know how to stop and delete a container*

 <!--
 On Windows 10, if you are running Docker Desktop, use a typical Windows path, e.g.: